 If the IAB Node Indication IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, consider that the handover is for an IAB node.

 If the UE Radio Capability ID IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store this information in the UE context and use it as defined in TS 23.501 [7] and TS 23.502 [13].

+If the UE Slice-Maximum Bit Rate List IE is contained in HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store the received UE Slice Maximum Bit Rate List in the UE context, and use the received UE Slice Maximum Bit Rate value for each S-NSSAI for the concerned UE as specified in TS 23.501 [7].

 <Next change>